-Donald Trump Could Face Charges For ‘Criminal Incitement,’ Report Says
+Donald Trump Could Face Charges For 'Criminal Incitement,' Report Says

 Although Honig acknowledged that the case is "not easy" to make, he suggested that Trump's words ultimately lay the foundation for criminal charges.

-The Hill also highlighted that District of Columbia Councilmember Robert White called D.C.
-Attorney General Karl Racine this week to discuss the possibility of filing criminal charges against the head of state.
-Per D.C. law, willfully urging or inciting others to riot is punishable by up to six months imprisonment.

-The publication noted that it’s still unclear whether Trump will try to self-pardon — a legal pathway with no historical precedent — or whether Joe Biden’s incoming Justice Department is willing to pursue charges against the soon former president.
+The publication noted that it's still unclear whether Trump will try to self-pardon — a legal pathway with no historical precedent — or whether Joe Biden's incoming Justice Department is willing to pursue charges against the soon-to-be-former president.

 As reported by ABC News, Ken Kohl, a senior prosecutor in the U.S. attorney's office in Washington, claimed that the department is not planning to pin incitement charges on Trump or anyone else who spoke at Wednesday's rally.